Claude Cowork Guide 2026: How to Add Skills, Connect Files & Automate Tasks

 Don’t start with your most important files.
 Don’t give it access to your whole Documents folder.
 Build up from small wins.

 Pro tip: Spend ten minutes a day for one week giving Claude real tasks from your workflow.
 By the end of the week, you’ll instinctively know what to delegate and how to phrase prompts for best results.
+If you want to level up your prompting faster, our Prompt Engineering for Beginners guide covers the fundamentals in 5 minutes.

 If you don’t have Pro yet, it’s $20/month at claude.ai—the most affordable way to access Cowork.